 Official Form 121, Statement About Your Social Security Numbers.

-Every individual debtor must complete and sign Official Form 121, “Statement About Your Social Security Numbers,” as required by Federal Rule of Bankruptcy Procedure 1007(f).
+Every debtor who is an individual must complete and sign Official Form 121, “Statement About Your Social Security Numbers,” as required by Bankruptcy Rule 1007(f).

-If the debtor files the bankruptcy case on paper, the debtor must submit the completed and signed Official Form 121 with the petition.
+If the individual debtor files the bankruptcy case pro se, the debtor must submit the completed and signed Official Form 121 with the petition.

-If the debtor files the bankruptcy case electronically, the debtor’s attorney must retain the completed and verified Official Form 121 for at least 5 years in accordance with Vt.
+If the individual debtor is represented by an attorney, the debtor’s attorney must retain the completed and verified Official Form 121 for at least 5 years in accordance with Vt.
 LBR 9011-1(b).

-If the debtor is pro se, in addition to complying with the other requirements of this Rule, the debtor must retain the completed and signed Official Form 121 for at least 5 years in accordance with Vt.
-LBR 9011-2(b).
-(See Standing Order #18-02, effective Feb.
-13, 2018).

 Official Form 121 is not part of the case docket or public court record and therefore Official Form 121 should never be filed.
 See Vt.
-LBR 1007-1(g) (definition of submitted).
+LBR 1007-1(g) (definition of “submitted”).

 Definition of “Submitted.”

-The term “submitted” as used in Federal Rule of Bankruptcy Procedure 1007(f) and in these Rules means that the document at issue is not part of the public court record, but rather must be provided to the Court.
+The term “submitted” as used in Bankruptcy Rule 1007(f), and in these Rules, refers to documents that will not be part of the public court record.
+When there is a requirement for a party to submit a document, the party must deliver or transmit it to the Clerk’s Office and the Clerk’s Office shall maintain it, off the public record, in a secure paper filing system or secure standalone computer system that is not connected to any network.

 Debtor’s Affidavit to be Filed in Chapter 11 Case.